TKTheTechie/ml-cv-trader-ui/README.md

-# cv-ml-trader-ui
+# ml-cv-trader-ui

-cv-ml-trader - short for 'computer vision-machine learning-trader' - is a a demo/experiment that runs gesture recognition from your webcam's video stream in order to determine whether to buy or sell stocks while consuming a simulated market data feed over Solace PubSub+ and sending the end result back to Solace for processing on the server side.
+ml-vc-trader - short for 'computer vision-machine learning-trader' - is a a demo/experiment that runs gesture recognition from your webcam's video stream in order to determine whether to buy or sell stocks while consuming a simulated market data feed over Solace PubSub+ and sending the end result back to Solace for processing on the server side.

-## Installing svelte/svelte kit
+## Installing svelte

 This project uses the svelte javascript framework for the ui component.
 Install it and the associated dependencies by running the following command: